nllz/IRTF-HRPC/draft-quichr.md

 QUIC raises two issues in terms of internationalization.

-The first issues regards the fact that {{draft-ietf-quic-transport}} does not define human readable strings, except for where it states that the Reason Phrase in the CONNECTION_CLOSE and APPLICATION_CLOSE frames "SHOULD be a UTF-8 encoded string {{RFC3629}}".
+The first issues regards the fact that {{draft-ietf-quic-transport-12}} does not define human readable strings, except for where it states that the Reason Phrase in the CONNECTION_CLOSE and APPLICATION_CLOSE frames "SHOULD be a UTF-8 encoded string {{RFC3629}}".
 The QUIC protocol demands that this SHOULD be an UTF-8 string, while UTF-8 is actually not required.
 Also, there is currently no space to declare the charset used.
 So it is recommended that this SHOULD becomes a MUST.

 The second issue concerns the lackof availability of language tags.
 This would allow implementations to signal in which language Reason Phrases are rendered.